New GA Hybrid Powertrain Project Underway

 Key Takeaways:

-• Tecnam, BRP-Rotax, and Siemens have launched the H3PS project to develop a parallel hybrid powertrain for general aviation aircraft.
+• Tecnam, BRP-Rotax, and Siemens have launched the H3PS project to develop, manufacture, and flight-test a parallel hybrid powertrain system for General Aviation aircraft.

-• The 36-month project, funded by the European Union, aims to advance knowledge and technology in parallel hybrid propulsion systems for the GA segment.
+• The H3PS project, funded by the EU's Horizon 2020 program, aims to advance knowledge in hybrid propulsion and stimulate innovation for all-electric aircraft over 36 months.

 See a mistake?
 Contact us.